 The required asterisms, and the corresponding number of LGS, are summarized in Table 9.
-The formatting of the laser beams is accomplished by motorized beamsplitters and mirrors which accept the 50W input beams from the two lasers and direct them to the proper outputs at the desired power.
-One can generate four 12.5W beams using two sets of three 50/50 beamsplitter to produce Asterism 1.
+The formatting of the laser beams is accomplished by motorized beamsplitters and mirrors that accept the 50 W input beams from the two laser systems and direct them to the proper outputs at the desired power.
+One can generate four 12.5 W beams using two sets of three 50/50 beamsplitter to produce Asterism 1.
 A second set of beam splitters can be used to produce Asterism 2 using a 33/66 beamsplitter followed by a 50/50 beamsplitters which will produce three 16.7 W beams.
-These same splitters can be used with three 50W lasers to produce the nine LGS Asterism 3.
+These same splitters can be used with three 50W laser systems to produce the nine LGS Asterism 3.
 Shutters on each beam are used to permit diagnostic measurements of any individual output beam.
-The switchyard will also have a low-power HeNe "surrogate" lasers which can be switched into the optical path to provide 594.1 nm laser beams, an inexpensive wavelength that is resonantly close to 589 nm, to permit testing of the beam transfer optics without requiring the high power lasers.
+The switchyard will also have a low-power HeNe "surrogate" lasers that can be switched into the optical path to provide 594.1 nm laser beams, an inexpensive wavelength that is resonantly close to 589 nm, to permit testing of the beam transfer optics without requiring the high power laser systems.

 Table 9.
-NGAO asteris
+NGAO asterisms versus laser power.

 Asterism 1 Asterism 2 Asterism 3

 Total laser power 100 W 100 W 150 W

 Lasers 2 x 50 W 2 x 50 W 3 x 50 W

 Main asterism "Box plus one" or Triangle Pentagon plus one

 quincunx

 Point and Shoot lasers 3 3 3

 Total number LGS 8 6 9

 Watts per guide star 12.5W 16.7 16.7

 Beam splitters 4 50/50 splitters per 33/66 + 50/50 per laser 33/66 + 50/50 per

 laser laser